 Certification and Traceability

-In Autumn 2018, a pilot traceability scheme will be conducted by a team of independent experts experienced in textile traceability.
+In Autumn 2018, a pilot traceability scheme has been conducted by a team of independent experts experienced in textile traceability.

 There are 5 main auction houses across the globe which trade in farm-raised and wild fur.

 - Fur Harvesters Auction Inc.